Ervín Hoida: Biography

-In the summer of 1943, he underwent a tank driver's course and enlisted in the Foreign Legion in Sidi Bel Abbès, French Algeria.
+He enlisted in the Foreign Legion and went to Sidi Bel Abbès, French Algeria for training.
 Later, he joined the 1st Infantry Regiment Czech Army, stationed for rear guard duty northeast of Paris.
 Forced to retreat, he swam across the river at Gien after a bridge on the Loire was destroyed.
 While his brothers remained in France, Hoida traveled to Gibraltar before reaching Liverpool, England, where he joined other 4,000 soldiers in the Czech Independent Armoured Brigade.
-During this time, he married Isabel Lucas who worked for the Auxiliary Territorial Service.
+During this time, he married Isabel Lucas who worked for the Auxiliary Territorial Service and in the summer of 1943, he underwent a tank driver's course.
 Afterwards, his battalion's tanks were involved in the siege of Dunkerque before eventually reaching to Czechoslovakia's borders.